-Patents filed and approved in the USA and Europe.
+Patents filed and approved in the USA, China and several European countries.

 To safeguard the future development of its concept, SeaTwirl has several patents protecting a broad range of aspects.

 As a technology-driven company, it is important for SeaTwirl to continually develop its patent strategy.
-Through our eight patent applications (four approved and four pending), we strengthen our patent portfolio and expand our potential markets.
+Through our twenty-eight granted patent (and three pending), we strengthen our patent portfolio and expand our potential markets.

 SeaTwirl’s patents are divided into four categories covering a wide range of competitive advantages.